-Governmental fund and governmental-type activities have a communication tower lease receivable.
-The lease is 163 month remaining term with lease payments of \$2,500 per month.
+At the beginning of the current fiscal year, the governmental fund and governmental-type activities had a communication tower lease receivable.
+The lease had a 163 month remaining term with lease payments of \$2,500 per month.
 The lease receivable was determined by applying a discount rate of 3.41% to calculate the present value of amounts due over the life of the lease (including applicable extensions).
-At September 30, 2023 the outstanding balance for this lease receivable is \$286,749.
-During the fiscal year, the City recognized \$24,052 in lease revenue and \$10,147 in lease interest.
+This lease was terminated in February 2024.
+The outstanding lease receivable as of the termination date of \$278,274 along with the deferred inflow - lease of \$268,588 were removed from the ACFR.
+During the fiscal year, the City recognized \$10,022 in lease revenue and \$4,026 in lease interest.
+The loss on termination recognized was \$9,686.